Motor Power Calculator — HP to kW, Torque to kW & RPM Converter

 When to use this calculator

-• Motor selection — calculate the required shaft kW from load torque and speed before selecting a motor frame
+• Motor selection — calculate required shaft kW from load torque and speed before selecting motor frame size

 • VFD sizing — determine rated kW for variable frequency drive procurement from torque-speed requirements

-• Conveyor and crusher drives — compute drive power from known pull force and belt or shaft speed
+• Conveyor and crusher drives — compute drive power from belt pull force and pulley/shaft speed

-• Pump and fan driver sizing — verify motor rating against calculated hydraulic or aerodynamic power requirements
+• Pump and fan driver sizing — verify motor nameplate rating against calculated hydraulic or aerodynamic power

 Frequently asked questions